What should children gain from preschool?

 Emphasis is on learning through play in an environment planned to encourage discovery, independence and social interaction.
 In order to develop self-esteem and social competence, children are encouraged to help themselves, take initiative, and become increasingly independent.

 The preschool program is designed to encourage a balance of child-initiated and teacher-facilitated activities.
 This program offers children a variety of choices provided within a carefully prepared environment.
-The environment includes art, dramatic play, unit blocks, manipulatives, language arts, books, music, water and sand play, building of large structures, gardening, running, climbing, animal care, and a variety of large and small motor activities.
+The environment includes art, dramatic play, unit blocks, manipulatives, language arts, books, music and movement, water and sand play, building of large structures, gardening, running, climbing, animal care, and a variety of large and small motor activities.
 Our goals include the encouragement of each child’s natural curiosity and interest in learning.
 We feel it is important for children to actively participate in the learning process, and therefore provide many opportunities for learning by doing, for both indirect and direct acquisition of new knowledge and skills.

 Language acquisition is at its prime during the early childhood years.
 We teach basic Spanish vocabulary through songs, movement, finger plays and stories.
 It is our goal to expose the children to much meaningful Spanish language within our everyday curriculum as possible.